HeXis-YS/build-script/README.md

 # build-script
-This fork is for uploading releases
+This branch is for uploading releases